Hamiltonian control to desynchronize Kuramoto oscillators with higher-order interactions: Derivation of the control term

 The aim of this section is to provide the reader the details about the construction of the control terms given in \cref{eq:h_iPartial,eq:h_iPartial2D}.
-Let be $M\leq N$ and $\{1,\dots,M\}$ the subset of size $M$ of observed-controlled nodes after a proper nodes' labelling (\cref{eq:h_i} will be recovered when $N=M$).
+Let be $M\leq N$ and $\{1,\dots,M\}$ the subset of observed-controlled nodes after a proper nodes labeling (\cref{eq:h_i} will be recovered when $N=M$).